 Due to the extremely relaxed nature of hypnotherapy, a by-product of treatment is often reduced levels of stress and anxiety, which is why many sufferers of anxiety and stress of seek hypnotherapeutic treatment.
 It is a way to delve into the root of a problem, which is often deep and multi-layered.

-This can lead not only to lessened anxiety and stress, but also to greater successes in other parts of the client’s mentality, as well as improved personal growth and achievements, which sees ripples expanding outwards towards hobbies and work.
+This can lead not only to lessened anxiety and stress, but also to greater successes in other parts of the client’s mentality, which sees ripples expanding outwards towards hobbies and work.

 It can also be used for nerves and public speaking, self-confidence and other such issues.
-Typical everyday topics broached by most hypnotherapists are smoking and how to quit, eating problems and weight loss.
+Typical everyday topics broached by most hypnotherapists are smoking and how to quit, eating problems and weight.

 Is hypnotherapy safe?

-Hypnotherapy is entirely natural, as it only involves relaxation techniques coupled with behavioural suggestions.
-Some therapist can and do offer certain prescription drugs in order to help a client, but typically a hypnotherapist will try to help the client without drugs, in a natural and stable way.
+Hypnotherapy involves relaxation techniques coupled with behavioural suggestions.
+Some therapist can and do offer certain drugs in order to help a client, but typically a hypnotherapist will try to help the client without drugs.
 When performed by the right person, there are no negative side effects, only positive, often rapid, change.

-Whilst hypnotherapy might at first sound scary or confusing, it must be realised that people fall into various hypnotic state every single day of their lives.
+Whilst hypnotherapy might sound scary or confusing, it must be realised that people can often and easily fall into various hypnotic states.

-Something as unnoticeable as driving all the way home without remembering it, or daydreaming or getting lost in a book are all trance-like states, they are all a natural way of letting the mind unwind and tick over in the background without using any conscious brain power.
+Something as unnoticeable as driving all the way home without remembering it, or daydreaming or getting lost in a book are all trance-like states; these are ways of letting the mind unwind and tick over in the background without using any conscious brain power.
 This allows the brain to sort through things and regain focus, which is what the brain is also doing during sleep.